"Wait!" Ruhan stepped forward slowly. He kept his voice calm so he wouldn't alarm the bandit.

 The man obeyed, shoving Xiao Zhi forward.
 She stumbled, and before she could fall, Ruhan caught her firmly.
 Her heart pounded against his chest, her breath quick and uneven.

-"Careful," Ruhan muttered, his eyes scanning the shadows and making sure they disappeared completely.
+"Careful," Ruhan muttered, his eyes scanning the disappearing shadows and making sure the bandits had gone completely.
 "Don't move too quickly.
 Stay close."

 "They've taken everything," Duran muttered, wiping blood from his blade.

 Xiao Zhi felt her stomach twist at the thought of what would come for them.
-Now they had to cross the desert with no water, no horses, no supplies.
+They now had to cross the desert with no water, no horses, no supplies.
 Survival would demand every ounce of strength and wit.
-She wanted to scream, to curse, even to cry.
+She wanted to scream, to curse, or even to cry.
 But she knew it would change nothing.

-For the rest of the night, they camped beside a large, solitary rock, its broad shadow offering some shelter from the cold desert wind.
+For the rest of the night, they camped beside a large, solitary rock.
+The rock's broad shadow offered some shelter from the cold desert wind.
 They could travel no further.
 The chill in the air and the exhaustion from the earlier attack left them drained.

 Duran managed to build a small fire from splintered wood and what little dry brush they could find.
 No food.
 Barely any water.
 Just the cold, unyielding desert night.